GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

-Since you can't single step through an application in the cloud debugger, it's more common to put the breakpoint at the end of the relevant block of code rather than at the beginning.
+Since you can't single step through an application in the cloud debugger, it's more common to put the snapshot location at the end of the relevant block of code rather than at the beginning.
 That way all variables have been set and can be inspected.

-If you're interested in variables in multiple scopes, (e.g. inside and outside a loop) you'll need to set multiple breakpoints.
+If you're interested in variables in multiple scopes, (e.g. inside and outside a loop) you'll need to set multiple snapshot locations.

-If you're interested in variables at particular points in time, (e.g. on the last iteration of a loop) then you'll want to set a conditional breakpoint.
+If you're interested in variables at particular points in time, (e.g. on the last iteration of a loop) then you'll want to set a conditional snapshot location.

 ### Run the application